roguehistory/DIGH-HIST3812/content/en/docs/4-evaluation.md

 In Thursday’s classes, students will participate in a brief 30-minute class discussion to facilitate critical analysis for their written podcast analysis.
 In our 'Podcast Wrap-up,' we will discuss the podcast's themes, target audiences and whether podcasts are a valuable medium to present academic work to the public. _**Podcasts are considered part of the reading requirements for the course, and students are expected to come prepared to discuss the assigned podcasts in class.**_ You can refer to discussions from Thursday’s class in your analysis.
 You must provide a thesis statement and evidence to support your claims for each podcast analysis.

-### 3) Collaborative Project Proposal:
+### 3) Collaborative Project Proposal: **UPDATED**
-**Value: 10% (500-word max).**
+**Value: 10% (750-word max).**

-Proposals will be assessed on collaborative contributions that focus on the process of developing a detailed plan for group execution of your project; with a singular group proposal being submitted in class on November 2nd.
+Proposals will be assessed on collaborative contributions that focus on the process of developing a detailed plan for group execution of your project; with a singular group proposal being submitted in class on November 10th.
 The writing of the proposal, along with any additional documents, media, etc., should be a shared effort.
 You may, for example, want to use Google Docs to create a shared document that you and your group can collaborate and contribute to.
 As with many co-authored history articles and archaeological projects, cooperation and compromise are key for a successful project.
 History is not written or digitized by one person.
 Not one person digs an entire archaeological site and then writes the report.
 It’s a team effort, and not all teams have equal strengths.
 But together, we can build a more inclusive digital history.

 Thus, **be supportive** of your peers if you see an individual struggling. **Help**, **encourage, and be compassionate.** We all have lives outside of the classroom, and we all are dealing with personal stuff.
 Reach out if you need help.
 The ‘Digital’ is ever-evolving and changes daily in a blink of an eye.
 No one can keep on top of the newest digital craze.
 I know I can’t. **What is challenging for one student will not necessarily be challenging for another, and I expect you to push yourself and pull others along as you go.** For your proposals, we will discuss how to proceed in a collaborative manner in more detail during class.

 {{< alert theme="warning" >}} **Your final project proposal should include the following:**
+Your final project proposal should include the following:

-1) The basic topic/idea that you are interested in pursuing (i.e. what will this project be about); this might include a historical period or place, events or persons, or ideas etc.).
+1)     The basic topic/idea that you are interested in pursuing.
+In essence, this is your research question (i.e. what will this project be about); this might include a historical period or place, events or persons, or ideas represented within a digital sphere, platform, etc.

-2) The medium you will use to build your project (is it a game?
-A podcast?
-A virtual story?
-A blog?).
+2)     The digital medium you will use to build your public-facing project.
+Is it a podcast (Spotify), a virtual story (Twine), or a blog/digital exhibition (Mural)?
+What digital tool(s) will be used to answer your research question and present it to the class?

-3) Any specific software or tools you know you will use and how you intend to acquire them.
+3)     Any specific software or tools you will deploy in your research and how you intend to acquire them.
+Will there be other digital tools used in your project and research that are not public-facing but critical to your research?
+Will you use code (NodeJS, R, or Python) and store this in a GitHub repository to scrap data from websites?
+GIS for analyzing archaeological data?
+3D Software, such as Blender or Polycam, to create models to use in an online exhibition?

 4)     A basic roadmap that outlines how you are going to pursue your research and build this project.
+Tell me how you plan to approach the topic and the responsibilities of each member of your group.
+I would STRONGLY suggest using Canvas and Process Notes in your Obsidian vault to organize your thoughts.
+You can then synthesize and write this in your proposal with a screenshot of your work-in-progress from your Obsidian vault (i.e. Canvas or Process Notes) and add it as an appendix to your proposal.

-5) An early bibliography that includes 4-6 potential sources you are thinking of using in your research.{{< /alert >}}
+5)     An early annotated bibliography that includes 4-6 potential sources you are thinking of using in your research.

+Topic Ideas:

+- How does YouTube represent Byzantine History vs Roman History?

+- Does the video game Call of Duty WWII provide gamers with historical accuracy and experience during the game's opening and D-Day landings?

+- Is Reddit a viable digital platform to discuss and represent history?

+- The subaltern and Museum websites: Who is and is not represented in the digital?

+- AI and History: Implications of the Corporate hegemonies on AI algorithms and the depiction of History.

+- Storing Digital Data: Issues in the Maintenance of digital historical projects.

+- X, formally known as Twitter, and depictions of History.
+What you see and how algorithms influence Historical Tweets.

+- Digital reconstruction and colouring of WW I images and their display on digital platforms.

+- Digital Cultural Heritage: Who owns what?

+- 3D representations of the past and the subaltern.

+Again, the sky is the limit here.
+Be as creative as you want to be.
+Public History is storytelling.
+We create narratives that reflect the past as accurately as possible to the public.
+{{< /alert >}}

 ### 4) Case Studies:
 **Value: 30% (2 x 15%)**